Advising Appointment

 Understanding your Curriculum Sheet

-Your Curriculum Sheet displays all of your degree course requirements in a one to two page snapshot.
+Your Curriculum Sheet displays all of your degree course requirements.

 How to access your Curriculum Sheet